tomossmith/MS3-Foodie/README.md

     - Click <b>'Create App'</b> and you are then taken to the next page which asks you for the name of the app you wish to create and choose your region.
         (The app name must be unique and not contain spaces) Once I created the name and chose the reason I clicked 'create app'

-    - Once it was created, I returned to my gitpod enviroment for the app and opened up a new terminal session to install Heroku into the enviroment.
+    - Once it was created, I returned to my Gitpod environment for the app and opened up a new terminal session to install Heroku into the environment.

         In terminal I entered:

                 npm install -g heroku

     - In order to deploy the site to Heroku, it needs to have requirements.txt file.
-A requirements.txt file contains a list of all the dependancies the project needs to return succesfully.
+A requirements.txt file contains a list of all the dependencies the project needs to return successfully.
 Heroku also uses this file to determine the language of the project.
-To create this file I entered the following command in terminal:
+To create this file, I entered the following command in terminal:

                 pip3 freeze --local > requirements.txt